tsgates/arch-wiki-markdown/wiki/VLAN.md

 Using a name like eth0.100 is just convention and not enforced; you can alternatively use eth0_100 or something descriptive like IPTV

+To see the VLAN ID on an interface, in case you used an unconventional
+name:

+    # ip -d link show eth0.100

+The -d flag shows full details on an inteface.

 > Add an IP

 Now add an IPv4 address to the just created vlan link, and activate the